brettwooldridge/HikariCP/README.md

 #### What's wrong with other pools?

-If performance isn't enough to sway you, maybe stability, reliability, and correctness are.
-Read our [pool analysis](https://github.com/brettwooldridge/HikariCP/wiki/Pool-Analysis) here if you care too know.
+Not all pools are created equal.
+Read our [pool analysis](https://github.com/brettwooldridge/HikariCP/wiki/Pool-Analysis) here if you care to know the good, bad, and ugly.

 ----------------------------------------------------
 ### Maven Repository ###